 Social mixing is one of the most powerful ways of reducing prejudice and promoting empathy between different groups of people.
 During the Covid-19 pandemic and lockdown, while opportunities for social mixing declined sharply, instances of civic support, community connection and mutual aid surged.

-As we emerge from lockdown, we face a crossroads, with a situation that has the potential to both unite or divide sections of society along fault lines such as ethnicity, faith, disability, and socio-economic divides.
+As we emerge from the turmoil of the lockdowns, we face a crossroads, with a situation that has the potential to both unite or divide sections of society along fault lines such as ethnicity, faith, disability, and socio-economic divides.
 Added to this, rising hate crime and the pandemic’s disproportionate impact on communities of colour, the risk of long-term division goes far beyond the immediate impact of social distancing.

-At its heart, Radical Kindness aims to capture and propagate creative and inspiring reminders of the power of social connection, particularly across difference.
+At its heart, Radical Kindness aimed to capture and propagate creative and inspiring reminders of the power of social connection, particularly across difference.

-In partnership with the University of Kent, and funded by the Nuffield Foundation, Belong’s ‘Beyond Us and Them’ research project is investigating the impact of Covid-19 on social cohesion.
-Radical Kindness draws on these findings, using data and stories to produce engaging, inspiring content that promotes radical kindness.
-The programme celebrates the people and projects building bridges across difference, for example those working with young people, asylum seekers and refugees, intergenerational projects, cross-cultural and interfaith work.
+In partnership with the University of Kent, and funded by the Nuffield Foundation, Belong’s ‘Beyond Us and Them’ research project investigated the impact of Covid-19 on social cohesion.
+Radical Kindness drew on these findings, using data and stories to produce engaging, inspiring content that promotes radical kindness.
+The programme celebrated the people and projects building bridges across difference, for example those working with young people, asylum seekers and refugees, intergenerational projects, cross-cultural and interfaith work.

-Radical Kindness will develop audio and visual content, creating accessible, informative, and inspiring materials that bring the research to life.
-A range of podcasts, webinars and case studies will showcase best practice, with the people and projects doing radical kindness work at the heart of the conversation.
+Radical Kindness developed audio and visual content, creating accessible, informative, and inspiring materials that bring the research to life.
+A range of podcasts, webinars and case studies showcased best practice, with the people and projects doing radical kindness work at the heart of the conversation.